Blue Light Filtration

-There are negative effects of blue light given that our eyes act as a poor blue light filter.
-Even the best inventions have cons associated.
-And while it’s important we continue to use energy efficient lighting, like LEDs, we need to protect ourselves from short term and potential long term negative effects.
+There are negative effects of blue light given that our eyes act as poor blue light filters.
+Even the best inventions have associated "cons."
+And while it’s important we continue to use energy efficient lighting, like LEDs, we need to protect ourselves from short-term and potential long-term negative effects.

 1. Digital Eye Strain

-Digital Eye Strain (DES)—also known as Computer Vision Syndrome (CVS)—is a group of symptoms associated with the overuse of digital devices.
+Digital Eye Strain (DES)--also known as Computer Vision Syndrome (CVS)--is a group of symptoms associated with the overuse of digital devices.
 They include eye fatigue, headaches, dry eyes, blurry vision, dry eyes, neck pain, shoulder pain, back pain, itchy eyes, and general eye discomfort.
-While DES is not permanent it is nonetheless aggravating (who likes to be uncomfortable?).
+While DES is not permanent, it is aggravating, comfortable, and distracting.

 Blue light can contribute to Digital Eye Strain for a variety of reasons.
 Its high frequency light can stress out the eye.
-Additionally, LEDs are powerful lights bother because of the contrast sensitivity between the light and the surrounding lighting.
-Glare can also contribute to Digital Eye Strain, which computer screens also produce.
+Additionally, LEDs can be bothersome because of the distinct contrast and sensitivity from the powerful light and surrounding environment.
+Glare also contributes to Digital Eye Strain, which computer screens produce.

 2. Poor Sleep

 Blue light suppresses melatonin secretion, which is a chemical that makes us sleepy and helps manage our circadian rhythm.
 The sun produces both UV light and blue light.
-When we were caveman, this blue light would enable us to wake up in the morning and be tired by the nighttime, when there was no blue light.
+Ten thousand years ago, this blue light would enable us to wake up in the morning and be tired by the nighttime when there was no blue light.
 However, today’s world has changed quite a bit.
 Most of us are up into the night and many times in front of our screens (staying late at work, watching TV, reading on our phone or tablet).
 Because of this, we expose ourselves to blue light way past the time that we’re supposed to receive it.
 As such, blue light can be one of the reasons that it’s hard for many of us to fall asleep.